Types of Financial Aid

 The Cal Grant program is a state-funded program administered by the California Student Aid Commission (CSAC).
 Students may apply for the Cal Grant by filing their FAFSA and submitting their GPA prior to March 2nd.
 Your past or current school may submit your verified GPA for you, but in some cases you are responsible for submitting your verified GPA (ask your Financial Aid Technician before March 2nd or check your connectColumbia account to see whether Columbia College submitted your verified GPA for you).
 Students may access or update information regarding their Cal Grant award, including change of school or request to put an award on reserve, online at WebGrants 4 Students.
 The types of Cal Grants are described by CSAC here as well as below.
 While students must maintain a certain GPA for Cal Grant awards, the awards are ultimately granted based on a point system that assigns values to each question on the FAFSA.
 Details of the point values are not disclosed by CSAC but a student may view their score on WebGrants 4 Students, linked above.

 Cal Grant B - Entitlement: This award is for newly entering students and those who have completed no more than 16 semester units who come from low income families and are not able to gain access to college without financial support.
-Awards range up to $1,473 for each academic year at a community college.
 Cal Grant B is also available to students transferring to four-year institutions from community colleges.
 More information is available at all California high school counseling offices, college financial aid offices, and on the CSAC website.

 Cal Grant B - Competitive: Additional Cal Grant B awards are awarded on a competitive basis, half of which are specifically for eligible California Community College students who meet the later deadline of September 2nd.
 More information is available on the CSAC website.

 Cal Grant C: This award assists with training costs for occupational, technical, and vocational programs.
-The award is up to $547 for books, tools and equipment for California community college students.
+The award is for books, tools and equipment for California community college students.
 More information is available on the CSAC website.